Generated at: 2026-06-15 04:48:15

 Benefits and Effects of SFA Implementation from a Sales Manager's Perspective

 For sales managers, SFA implementation is a significant aid in visualizing sales activities.
-This allows for an at-a-glance view of critical data such as customer budgets, competitor information, and deal progress, enabling precise advice and accurate assessment of order probability.
+This allows for an at-a-glance view of critical data such as customer budgets, competitor information, and deal progress, enabling precise advice and accurate judgment of order probability.

 Furthermore, because abnormal deal statuses can be quickly identified and corrected, potential losses can be minimized.
 Additionally, the rapid grasp of figures significantly streamlines performance reporting and numerical reporting in meetings, saving valuable time and effort.